May 28, 2026

 There are a few ways do this:

-You can kick off the email relationship with the right sending frequency by allowing new subscribers to choose their frequency on your email signup form.
+You can start the email relationship on the right foot by letting new subscribers choose their preferred sending frequency directly on your signup form.

 Once signed up, make sure you allow subscribers to adjust how much email they receive in your email preference center.
 By providing the option for subscribers to choose their own sending frequency, a well-designed preference center may prevent unsubscribes from people who try to opt out because they receive too much email.